giellalt/lang-sme/docs/sme.jspwiki.md

-!Nominal sets defined according to their semantical properties
+### Nominal sets defined according to their semantical properties

 * Spatial noun sets.
 These nouns behave like postpositions